 Putting it All Together

 Before you get going on your fitness program, it is important to ascertain your current physical condition.
-This means determining your body weight, blood pressure, strength, body fat measurements, body circumference and your flexibility.
+This means determining your body weight, blood pressure, strength, body fat measurements, body circumference, and your flexibility.

 Also, a picture of yourself can be particularly useful.
 And don't forget to track your workout progress by writing down everything...your exercise routine, your nutrition, and how you are controlling your stress levels.

-More important, take a long-term view toward your health and physical fitness.
+More important, take a long-term view of your health and physical fitness.
 The best answer to the question of “when are you going to stop working out?” is “When are you going to stop brushing your teeth?”.